Fischer Street road safety works

 • Raised pedestrian crossing on Fischer Street, near Yirn Avenue.

-• Speed hump on Merrijig Drive between Yallock Court and Scott Avenue changed to a raised pedestrian crossing.
+• Speed hump on Merrijig Drive between Yallock Circuit and Scott Avenue changed to a raised pedestrian crossing.

 Frequently asked questions